-The directives are issued by the RBI as supplement to the traditional weapons of control like the bank rate policy, open market operations, etc.
+The directives are issued by the RBI as supplement to the traditional weapons of control like the differential treatment in giving financial help to its member banks according to the purpose for which the credit is used.

 4. Rationing of Credit